onur-zengin/python-cisco-iosxr/README.md

    __inventory_file=[`<filename>`(_default_:`inventory.txt`)]__

-   The inventory details (list of node names) __must__ be provided in a text file with each node written on a separate
+   The inventory details (list of node names) __MUST__ be provided in a text file with each node written on a separate
     line.
 Example:

     ###inventory.txt